Up the chains to an Alpine Lake. Then over Guinns Pass to complete the Tour de Mt Kidd.

 The typical hike would be an out and back over the headwall and the chains.
-Emily and I decided to extend the hike and continue west away from Ribbon Lake and go over Guinns Pass, down Galetea Creek and then taking a cross country ski trail back to Kananaskis Village.
+Micah and I decided to extend the hike and continue west away from Ribbon Lake and go over Guinns Pass, down Galetea Creek and then taking a cross country ski trail back to Kananaskis Village.
 The route would circumnavigate Mt Kidd so we named the hike the Tour de Mt Kidd.

 With day 2 being longer, with a very uninteresting ending, we decided to park at the village at Kananaskis instead of the Ribbon Creek Parking lot where most people would park.
 This would save us only about 2 km on Day 2 but it was worth it reducing the distance down to 17 km and transferring some of the forest walk to Day 1.